- RURAL DEVELOPMENT

 - ENVIRONMENT AND CLIMATE CHANGE

 Germany is one of Mali’s most important international development partners and has engaged in financial and technical cooperation with the West African country since 1960, when Mali gained its independence.
 On behalf of the German Government, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working to build the capacities of Mali’s central government, public authorities, municipalities, civil society organisations and private sector.
-GIZ currently has 33 international and 230 local staff, one seconded expert and six development workers in the country.
+Currently 249 national and 34 international employees, 1 integrated specialist and 6 development workers are working in the country (as of 31.12.2017).

 Landlocked Mali – which is more than three times larger than Germany – faces major challenges: it must consolidate basic government functions and public services throughout the country, expand production and build crisis resilience in the agricultural sector, foster economic growth and increase the own-source revenues raised by the state.